 Support For Rental Income

-CRA introduced different emergency responses to support you and your rental income during this difficult time, whether through CERB or CRB.
+CRA introduced different emergency responses to support you and your rental income during this difficult time, whether through Canada Emergency Response Benefit (CERB) or Canada Recovery Benefit (CRB).
 Both are similar programs, CERB applications ended on Sep 27th, 2020 then CRB became effective on the same day.
-To apply for CRB, you will have to check your eligibility, firstly.
-You need to prove a reduction in your income of at least 50% less than last year’s income for the same two weeks’ period you are applying for.
+To apply for CRB, you will have to check your eligibility first.
+You need to prove a reduction in your income of at least 50% from last year’s income for the same two week period you are applying for.

-If you can’t perform at least 50% of your job duty because you are sick with COVID, you can apply for CRSB.
-However, if you can’t perform your job duty because you are taking care of a sick individual with COVID-19 or a child who is home as a result of school/daycare closure, you will apply for CRCB.
+If you can’t perform at least 50% of your job duty because you are sick with COVID, you can apply for Canada Recovery Sickness Benefit (CRSB).
+However, if you can’t perform your job duty because you are taking care of a sick individual with COVID-19 or a child who is home as a result of school/daycare closure, you can apply for Canada Recovery Caregiving Benefit (CRCB).

 Keep in mind that you cannot combine any of these benefits for the same period.
-You will receive a T4A slip reporting different benefits you have received during COVID.
+You will receive a T4A – Statement of Pension, Retirement, Annuity and Other Income slip reporting different benefits you have received during COVID.
 Report these amounts on line 13000 of your income tax return:

 - Box 197, Canada Emergency Response Benefit (CERB)